 The University of Chicago is utilizing Siteimprove as its enterprise tool to assist site owners, web developers, designers, and content editors with identifying and remediating accessibility issues discoverable via automation.

 Keyboard and screen reader testing should be used to find and remediate issues discoverable via manual testing.
-Visit the CDA Get Started page to learn more.
+Visit the CDA Testing for Accessibility page to learn more.

 Siteimprove provides a suite of web-based tools that regularly scans websites.
 It detects and reports on issues that affect accessibility, content quality, search engine optimization, and more.
 Siteimprove’s web accessibility tools enable you to easily:

 - Find and fix accessibility issues using the WCAG 2.1, AA guidelines

 - Set priorities for addressing accessibility issues

 - Schedule reports and track improvement over time

 - Help ensure conformance with UChicago’s Digital Accessibility Policy

 Access to Siteimprove is managed by the Center for Digital Accessibility.
 Your site must meet certain criteria and be registered in the UChicago Website Registry before it can be added to the platform.
 If your site is not registered, please visit the UChicago Website Resource Center to add it.